 As we mentioned above, these greens are great spring

 cleansers for the body, popping up from the earth to provide us with

 free super chlorophyll-rich energy for the liver and lymph.
 Chickweed, another powerful lymph system purifier, often grows right next to "winter purslane" or miner's lettuce, so keep an eye out for that one too.

 When wildcrafting wild plants it is always good to make sure you are at least a 1/2 mile from any major road to prevent contamination from exhaust fumes.

 Once you identify a patch of fresh miners lettuce, you will most likely find many bountiful patches growing very close by if you hike around a bit.
 We usually harvest greens in the early morning hours when the dew is still fresh on their leaves.

-It goes without saying, if you are a parent,
+If you are a parent,

-you know that most young children, love to help you wildcraft foods from
+you know that most young children love to help you wildcraft foods from

 wild places.
 This includes any kind of wild fruit or nuts, wild edible

 flowers as well as greens.